delpercio/connect-4/README.md

 Steven 7/1/20 Update.

+Using tables?
+    -if we use a table it will need to have a number of cells === a game board -we would need to figure out how to change the date in each cell(color changes) -loop over the table to decide which cell needs filled base on the click(look into array methods) -winning conditions? compare the colors of the cells if 4 cells in a row === the same color, but not white, you win.
+        - you could loop over the grid, and do this, horizontal and vertical is easy but diag we should increment the [i]

 1.Board layout...
 So after several hours of messing with flex containers, and doing research..
 I decided to go the route of just making a grid using a table...
 So this board is essentially just a big, styled table.
 This pours over into How we will utilize the game logic.
 This elimiated the need for .childElementCount because there is literally only a finite amount of space that can be filled, over filling isnt really an option. also, Instead of throwing every piece in a div, we can style each box in the grid on a click and use it to make the game.